ARTICLE I - NAME

 Section 1.
 Authority, Time and Place of Meeting:

-The governing body of the Association shall be all voting members of TN TRiO in good standing which shall meet annually.
+The governing body of the Association shall be all voting members of TASP in good standing which shall meet annually.
 The time and place of the annual meeting shall be determined by the Executive Board based on the recommendation of the Conference Planning Committee.

 Section 2.
 Membership and Voting Eligibility:

 a) Both Active Professional and Associate members are eligible to participate and vote in Association meetings as stipulated in Article IV of this constitution.